deweylab/RSEM/README.md

 1) Import the transcript sequences as a genome

 Select File -> Import Genome, then fill in ID, Name and Fasta file.
-Fasta file should be 'reference_name.transcripts.fa'.
+Fasta file should be 'reference_name.idx.fa'.
 After that, click Save button.
 Suppose ID is filled as 'reference_name', a file called 'reference_name.genome' will be generated.
 Next time, we can use: File -> Load Genome, then select 'reference_name.genome'.

 2) Load visualization files